lemuye/lemuye/README.md

-- 👋 Hi, I’m @lemuye
+- 👋 Hi, I’m @Elias
 - 👀 I’m interested in Natural Language Generation
-- 🌱 I’m currently learning PhD in Computer Science & Technology at UESTC
+- 🌱 I’m currently studing PhD in Computer Science & Technology at UESTC.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on research in the area of data-to-text generation.
 - 📫 U can reach me via lemuye@gmail.com

 <!---